Transgender medication law in Alabama blocked by judge | Health

 Transgender medication law in Alabama blocked by judge

-We will win this fight to protect our children, Alabama Attorney General Steve Marshall said recently.Alabama lawmakers, who approved the bill this spring, said decisions on the medications should wait until adulthood.The American Academy of Pediatrics and the Pediatric Endocrine Society both endorse the treatments that clinics here and in other states are providing for transgender youth.More than 20 medical and mental health organizations urged Burke to block the law.
+The US Department of Justice and four families with transgender children challenged the Alabama law as discriminatory, an unconstitutional violation of equal protection and free speech rights and an intrusion into family medical decisions.This is a huge relief for transgender children and their families, Dr. Morissa Ladinsky, a pediatrician who founded a Birmingham medical team that treats children with gender dysphoria, said late Friday.The courts decision recognizes that this is well established care that has been endorsed by 22 major medical associations.

-A federal judge has blocked part of an Alabama law that makes it a felony to prescribe gender-affirming puberty blockers and hormones to transgender minors.
+A federal judge on Friday blocked part of an Alabama law that made it a felony to prescribe gender-affirming puberty blockers and hormones to transgender minors.

 US District Judge Liles Burke issued a preliminary injunction to stop the state from enforcing the medication ban, which took effect May 8, while a court challenge goes forward.